har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 ![](/assets/2021-05-14/dana-inspect-msto.PNG)

 In this case, both links match "what we see."
-Here's how to prove it.

 Using a URL decoder, we can observe that both links are actually valid.
 Facebook encodes the URL in order to use with its "external link-handling service."
 We can view the target URL using any URL decoder.